WGLab/PennCNV2/README.md

 CONFIGURATION
 -------------

 You will now want to set some optional tuning parameters in the XML file that is directly relevant to the desired analysis.
 Valid analysis strings are "tumor_cnv" and "seq_cnv".
-The latter analysis is currently under development and should not be used yet.
+The latter analysis is currently under development.

 The XML file must be named <analysis string>.xml (e.g. tumor_cnv.xml for the tumor CNV method).